Updated January 2020

 Bar Chord Exercise

-Before playing the full bar F chord practice the Bar Chord Exercise.
-This will not only help with the F chord but with bar chords in general.
-I recommend starting this exercise while you're still working on the partial bar F chord.
-Perhaps spend a few minutes each day in your practice session working on the bar chord exercise.
+Before playing the full bar F chord practice at least one of the Bar Chord Exercises.
+This will not only help with the F barre chord but with barre chords in general.

 Full Bar F Chord